bailram/codeigniter-product-filter/README.md

 # Product filter using Ajax
 A simple website which is displaying a list of products and filtering product by price, brand, ram, and internal storage.
 This website build using Codeigniter 3, Bootstrap 3.3.6, and jQuery 2.2.0.
-This project is developed from [Web Lesson - Ajax Codeigniter Product Filter with Pagination](https://www.webslesson.info/2018/12/ajax-codeigniter-product-filter-with-pagination.html) and fixes the pagination bug.
+This project is developed from [Web Lesson - Ajax Codeigniter Product Filter with Pagination](https://www.webslesson.info/2018/12/ajax-codeigniter-product-filter-with-pagination.html).

 ### Features
 - Display products
 - Filter product by price, brand, ram, and internal storage
+- Search product by name

 ### Screenshot
 ![index page](Screenshot/Screenshot1.png)